Update on Education Programs

 We will continue to monitor, evaluate and adapt our education programs to fit government COVIDSafe guidelines and align with Department for Education recommendations.
 If you cannot visit us at one of our museums, we also have a range of education programs, digital and printed resources that can be used within the classroom.
 We are also developing a series of virtual museum visits where students can engage and interact with our curators via web conferencing platforms – watch this space!

-From Term 4, the Migration Museum will be offering the following school group visit programs
+From Term 1 in 2021, the Migration Museum will be offering the following COVID-safe education programs:

 CHANGING WORLDS (Years 3-4)

 This program focuses on the lives of children both pre- and post-colonisation in South Australia, including the experience of children at The Native School Establishment, which was on the same site as the Migration Museum from 1845-51, providing a unique and personal example of first contact (life for Indigenous Australian pre- and post-contact).
 Students will be asked to reflect on the following inquiry questions: Who lived here first and how do we know?
 How have laws affected the lives of people, past and present?

 This program is an investigative multimedia-assisted workshop that shows how the stories of individual lives fit into the local, national and global mosaic of history.
 Working like historians and curators, students wear gloves to unpack, examine, research and record the lives of several South Australians and their 20th and 21st century immigration stories.
 Students will be asked to reflect on the following inquiry questions: How are social histories put together?
 What stories can objects and documents tell?

 This Reception to Year 2 program will explore the history of play and toys.
 How do you play?
 What do you play with?
 What did your ancestors play with?
 In the historic Migration Museum courtyard and in small groups, students will explore toys and play games.
 Students will learn to identify if the game or toy is a recent invention or has a long history.